SnoupS/Unity-Style-Guide/1_ConceptPhase.md

 <a name="brainstorming"></a>
 ### 1.1 Brainstorming

 If you are planning on using this guide for your own game project, you probably already have one or even many different game ideas in your head.
 If not, a focused brainstorming session can help you collect as many game ideas as possible or play around with different variations of the same idea.
-A good web-app for brainstorming is [Kinopio](https://kinopio.club/).
+A good web-app for brainstorming is [Kinopio](https://kinopio.club/):

+![Image](Images/sc_Kinopio.png)

 It serves as a virtual whiteboard and can help you organize and connect ideas visually.
 I mostly use it temporarily for mind-mapping and instead collect the most promising game ideas as notes in my [OneNote]() notebook (which i use for other stuff, too).
-This makes it easier to write down notes on my mobile phone.
+This makes it easier to quiklcy write down ideas on my mobile phone.

-![Image](Images/sc_Kinopio.png)

 <a name="inspiration"></a>
 ### 1.2 Inspiration